 Table 22.15 and Table 22.16 summarise the sensitivity of NPV @ 8% before and after taxes to changes in nickel price and nickel payables.
 The market study recommends a downside nickel payable sensitivity from 68% to 75%.
-The green shaded cells are current PEA case pricing.
-The blue shaded cells are at Wood Mackenzie ESG incentive pricing.
+The green shaded cells are current PEA base case pricing.